namx05/owasp-scs/docs/SCWE/index.md

     For its definition we draw inspiration from the [Common Weakness Enumeration (CWE)](https://cwe.mitre.org/), which is a community-developed list of common software security weaknesses.
 The SCWE is intended to be a **complementary list to the CWE**, focusing specifically on security weaknesses in smart contracts.

     A **weakness** is a security or privacy issue that can be introduced into a smart contracts.
-Weaknesses are categorized by the MASVS categories and controls.
+Weaknesses are categorized by the SCSVS categories and controls.
 For example, a weakness related to the use of insecure random number generators is categorized under the `SCSVS-CODE-1` control.

     Each weakness contains the following information: